Home > Blogs > What Are the Dengue Symptoms in Children?

 Because prevention is always preferable to treatment, dengue fever may also be avoided by taking certain precautions.

-• Anti-mosquito products: Since Aedes mosquito bites are the source of dengue illness; you should take precautions to keep mosquitoes away from kids.
+• Anti-mosquito products: Since Aedes mosquito bites are the source of dengue illness, you should take precautions to keep mosquitoes away from kids.
 Repellents have worked well in the past.
-After one application, these repellents may provide your youngster protection for ten hours.
+After one application, these repellents may protect your youngster for ten hours.
 Applying lemon eucalyptus oil may be used as another kind of home cure.

-• Maintain cleanliness in the home: Make sure there isn’t any water build-up, and keep your home tidy and clutter-free.
-To prevent locations from becoming Aedes mosquito breeding grounds, use disinfectants.
+• Maintain cleanliness in the home: Check for water build-up and keep your home tidy and clutter-free.
+Use disinfectants to prevent locations from becoming breeding grounds for Aedes mosquitoes.

-• Additional safety at home: You may put screens on doors and windows or keep them closed at home to provide an added layer of security.
+• Additional safety at home: To provide an added layer of security, you can put screens on doors and windows or keep them closed.

 • Keep proper hygiene: Ensure your kid routinely washes their hands and feet before eating, when they get home from school, and after using the restroom.
-Several personal hygiene manners must be taught when teaching your kid to use the toilet.
+When teaching your kid to use the toilet, several personal hygiene manners must be taught.

 Conclusion